vogelito/glacierprotocol/_docs/deposit/deposit-execution.md

     This is to insure that the electronic copy was not damaged, hacked, accidentally changed due to a typo, etc.
     4. Return the paper
-    <span class="warning">Cold Storage Information Page</span> to its
+    <span class="warning">Cold Storage Information Packet</span> to its
     normal secure storage.
+    5. Confirm this deposit address with your signatories.
-4. Perform the deposit.
+3. Perform the deposit.
     1. Use the wallet software or service of your choice to **prepare** to send the desired amount of funds to your
     <span class="warning">cold storage address</span>.
-    The Bitcoin network requires a fee to process transactions.
+    Crypto networks require a fee to process transactions.
 We recommend you use a wallet service that either covers the fees for you or recommends a fee amount automatically, which most do.

         **Enter all necessary transaction information, but do not actually execute the transaction.**

         1. Copy-paste your <span class="warning">cold storage address</span>
-        from the <span class="warning">Cold Storage Information Page</span>
+        from the <span class="warning">Cold Storage Information Packet</span>
         into the wallet software.
+You may also choose to scan the <span class="warning">Cold storage address QR Code</span>

-    2. **Double-check that the address you pasted matches the address in the Cold Storage Information Page. <span style="color: red;">If you use the wrong address, you will lose all of your funds with no recourse.</span>**
+    2. **Double-check that the address you pasted or scanned matches the address in the <span class="warning">Cold Storage Information Packet</span> and that confirmed by the other signatories. <span style="color: red;">If you use the wrong address, you will lose all of your funds with no recourse.</span>**
     3. Execute the transaction.
-5. Verify the deposit on the public blockchain.
+4. Verify the deposit on the public blockchain.
-    1. Go to Blockr, paste the address into the search bar, and press Enter.
+    1. Go to a block explorer, paste the address into the search bar, and press Enter.
-    You'll be taken to a page that says "Bitcoin Address" at the top, with your
-    <span class="warning">cold storage address</span> listed underneath.
+    You'll be taken to a page that shows your <span class="warning">cold storage address</span>
+    listed.
-    2. Within a couple of minutes (and often much faster), you should be able to refresh this page and see your funds listed under "Unconfirmed".
+    2. Within a couple of minutes (and often much faster), you should be able to refresh this page and see your funds listed.
     3. Periodically refresh the page until you see the funds moved from "Unconfirmed" to be reflected in "Balance".
-This generally happens within 15 minutes; if the Bitcoin network is unusually congested, it may take longer.
+This generally happens within 15 minutes; if the network is unusually congested, it may take longer.

 Your funds are now secured in cold storage.